phaserjs/phaser/README.md

 * World.setBounds if called after you had already started P2 Physics would incorrectly create a new collision group for the wall objects.
 P2.World now remembers the settings you provide for each wall and the collision group, and re-applies these settings should the world dimensions ever change (thanks @nextht #1455)
 * InputHandler was using the wrong property in `checkBoundsSprite` when fixedToCamera (thanks @yig #1613)
 * Tween.to now correctly accepts arrays are destination values, which makes the Tween interpolate through each value specified in the array using the defined Tween.interpolation method (see new example, thanks @FridayMarch26th #1619)
 * Tween.interpolationFunction was using the incorrect context to invoke the function.
-This is now defined in `TweenData.interpolationFunctionContext` and defaults to `Phaser.Math`.
+This is now defined in `TweenData.interpolationContext` and defaults to `Phaser.Math`.
 If you provide your own interpolation function then please adjust the context accordingly (thanks @FridayMarch26th #1618)
 * Graphics.drawEllipse method was missing (thanks @jackrugile #1574)
+* A TweenData wouldn't take into account the `repeatDelay` property when repeating the tween, but now does.
+A TweenData also has a new property `yoyoDelay` which controls the delay before the yoyo will start, allowing you to set both independently (thanks @DreadKnight #1469)

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).